mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

   and fails with 102 (unverified user) error if keyFetchToken is not verified.
 - [ ] In `/certificate/sign`,
-  use new `sessionTokenVerified` auth strategy and encode the sessionToken verification state on the certificate as `fxa-tokenVerified`.
+  use updated `sessionWithDevice` auth strategy and encode the sessionToken verification state on the certificate as `fxa-tokenVerified`.
 - [x] In `/account/keys`,